bloodstalker/faultreiber/README.md

 # faultreiber
-`faultreiber` generates a parser library in C for a structured file format.
+`faultreiber` generates a parser library in C for a structured (binary) file format.
 The input is an XML file that describes the format.<br/>
-The C source code will be in the form of multiple source and header files. a makefile is also included.<br/>
+The C source code will be in the form of multiple source and header files.<br/>
-The generated source code does not include a main.<br/>

-## faultreiber XML file
-The root node should have two childs, named exactly `READ` and `DEFINITION`(order not important).<br/>
-The `READ` node will include the actual structures that the parser will read and can return.<br/>
-The `DEFINITION` node includes the definitions for the structures that are aggregate.<br/>
+The headers have header guards and are already `extern "C"`ed.<br/>

 ## Demo
 For a practical example, look at the example XML file under `resources`.
 The XML file describes the format of a WASM object file:<br/>